scholtzm/vapor/plugins/README.md

 There's a helper method available in `Vapor.extension` which will return correct plugin path for specific plugin as well as specific user.

-**This is important** because extra files should be stored per user, not per plugin.
+**This is important** because extra files should be stored per user as well as per plugin.

 #### `Vapor.extension.getPluginFolderPath(pluginName)` -> string